XWang1216/XWang1216.github.io/_pages/about.md

 ### Synergistic Learning and Evolutionary Computation

 I investigate how **graph neural networks and evolutionary computation can mutually enhance each other**.
 Graph neural networks can exploit problem structure to guide evolutionary search and improve solution generation, while evolutionary algorithms can optimize neural architectures, model parameters, and learning strategies.
-This bidirectional interaction enables more effective approaches to complex combinatorial and multi-objective optimization problems.
+This bidirectional interaction enables more effective approaches to complex combinatorial and continuous optimization problems.